 - Prepare the miso dressing.
 Add all ingredients to the bowl of a small food pressor and processing until smooth.
 Season with additional miso, rice vinegar, or honey, to taste.

 - Meanwhile, add the chopped beets and cherry tomatoes to a large salad bowl.
 Gently toss to combine, taking care as beets will stain hands (temporarily) and clothing.
-Sprinkle with macadamia nuts and drizzle with the homemade miso dressing.
+Sprinkle with hazelnuts and drizzle with the homemade miso dressing.
 Garnish with sesame seeds, if desired.
 Enjoy!

 - Adding mayonnaise will make the dressing significantly creamier.
 If you're not a fan of mayonnaise, feel free to substitute with plain yogurt or skip altogether.